 Mindful Alexander Technique (MAT) lessons help us reduce reactivity to stress, pain, trauma triggering, and other issues

-Rebecca teaches private Mindful Alexander Technique (MAT) lessons and small group classes in the Champaign-Urbana area, and in her suburban Chicago studio, as well
+Rebecca teaches private Mindful Alexander Technique (MAT) lessons and small group classes in the Champaign-Urbana area, and in her Evanston, IL studio, as well

 as in offices, via Skype, and through home visits if necessary.

 Rebecca provides easy, self-directed “in-the-body mindfulness” practices for: releasing muscle tension; reducing stress, pain and fatigue; improving balance and coordination; enhancing performance; improving posture and body mechanics; and boosting metabolic functions to prevent “Sitting Disease”.